User Guide

 - The format for

-with no value) is not allowed when adding contacts.
-If you wish to specify no alternate contacts, you may simply leave out thea/
+a/with no value) is not allowed when adding contacts.
+If you wish to specify no alternate contacts, you may simply leave out thea/parameter.

 Examples: